open-neuromorphic/open-neuromorphic.github.io/content/english/blog/digital-neuromorphic-hardware-read-list/index.md

 The SystemVerilog code is [open source](https://github.com/pulp-platform/sne)!

+### Sparse Compressed Spiking Neural Network Accelerator for Object Detection

-### [*Sparse Compressed Spiking Neural Network Accelerator for Object Detection*](https://arxiv.org/abs/2205.00778), Hong-Han Lien and Tian-Shehuan Chang, 2022.
+[*Sparse Compressed Spiking Neural Network Accelerator for Object Detection*](https://arxiv.org/abs/2205.00778), Hong-Han Lien and Tian-Shehuan Chang, 2022.

 The neuron model employed in this work is a **LIF** one, with a delta-shaped synaptic kernel.
 The architecture topology is a **feed-forward** one, in which the neuron cores are arranged either is a cascade-fashion or in a configurable Processing Element (PE) array.
 The focus of this chip is to deal **efficiently** with the sparse nature of the activation maps in an SNN, by compressing the model with **sparse data structures** coupled with **model pruning** and **8 bits fixed point** parallelism to reduce the on-chip memory requirement.
 The SNN architecture is **mixed with an ANN one**.